 “I’ve rarely heard a singer who can bring such a wide range of emotions from sweet, forlorn, strong, desperate and shattered.
 Her original songs are a showcase for Amanda’s soul and expression and range.
 I am moved.”

 "...a formidable singer, songwriter, and multi-instrumentalist (bass, piano, guitar and mandolin), all of which have made her a force of nature, worthy of respect and recognition."

 Amanda Fish is an Indie Blues artist from Kansas City who scratched her name into the scene as a solo artist before teaming up with slide guitarist and Stone Cutters Union frontman Sean McDonnell to form the Amanda Fish Band in May 2014.
 This Roots Rock and Soul quintet features dual slide and rock guitars and Amanda's signature 'from-the-gut' vocals locked into a sturdy groove.

 In 2015, she released her first LP, "Down In The Dirt", on VizzTone Label Group, for which she was awarded the 2016 "Sean Costello Rising Star" Blues Blast Music Award.

 Amanda and her band set Beale Street on fire in the 2017 International Blues Challenge Semi Finals, playing new material slated for her next release.

-Currently in 2018, Amanda has released her sophomore album, "Free", to wide praise, including a BMA nomination for Best Emerging Artist Album.
+In 2018, Amanda released her sophomore album, "Free", to wide praise, including a BMA nomination for Best Emerging Artist Album.
 She's currently touring with her band to support the CD.